Point-DeepONet: Predicting Nonlinear Fields on Non-Parametric Geometries under Variable Load Conditions: Conclusion and Future Work

-\item \textbf{High-fidelity field predictions at the source mesh:} \textit{Point-DeepONet} provides direct predictions of displacement ($u_x$, $u_y$, $u_z$) and von Mises stress on the original finite element mesh.
-This eliminates the need for interpolation or additional post-processing.
-For diagonal load cases, the model delivered $R^2$ scores around $0.95$ for displacement fields and $0.87$ for stress predictions, ensuring robust high-resolution field outputs that closely match the finite element analysis (FEA) results.
+\item \textbf{High-fidelity field predictions at the source mesh:} \textit{Point-DeepONet} provides direct predictions of displacement and von Mises stress on the original finite element mesh, eliminating the need for interpolation.
+The model delivered robust high-resolution field outputs that closely match the FEA results across a wide range of conditions.

 \item \textbf{Reduced computational overhead:} Comparisons with conventional nonlinear FEA highlight significant computational savings.
-While the average FEA runtime exceeded 1,000 seconds per case, \textit{Point-DeepONet} required only a few seconds for full-mesh inference, offering a more than $4 \times 10^2$-fold speedup.
-This remarkable gain in efficiency enables the rapid exploration of diverse design alternatives and load scenarios.
+While the average FEA runtime exceeded 19 minutes per case, \textit{Point-DeepONet} required only a few seconds for full-mesh inference, offering a more than $4 \times 10^2$-fold speedup.
+Our quantitative analysis also confirmed that the one-time preprocessing cost for SDF generation is negligible, preserving the model's overall efficiency for iterative applications.

 \item \textbf{Accelerated decision-making processes:} Owing to its rapid inference and high predictive accuracy, \textit{Point-DeepONet} facilitates quick evaluations of numerous design iterations.
-This advantage was evident when scaling up the dataset size: for instance, with 3,000 training samples, our model sustained an average $R^2$ of $0.934$ and maintained training times under an hour, significantly expediting the decision-making process in engineering applications.
+This advantage was evident when scaling up the dataset size, significantly expediting the decision-making process in engineering applications.

-\item \textbf{Robust scalability with increasing data and complexity:} As the number of training samples and the fidelity of geometric detail grew, \textit{Point-DeepONet} not only improved in accuracy but also maintained manageable training times.
-Beyond a dataset size of about 261 samples, it consistently surpassed PointNet in both prediction quality and computational efficiency.
-This scalability ensures the method remains effective as problem sizes, design spaces, and data availability continue to expand. \end{enumerate}
+\item \textbf{Robust scalability with increasing data and complexity:} The model's performance was validated on a comprehensive dataset of 3,000 simulations.
+The results from this dataset, combined with ablation studies and targeted generalization tests, confirm that the method is robust and that its key architectural components are essential for achieving high accuracy. \end{enumerate}